kristishqau/ASP.NET_Web_API/README.md

 Project Description:
 This is a Rest API for the administration of employee records consisting of:
-- Simple Login (JWT authentication) (no registration page is needed, administrator will create new users)
+- Simple Login (JWT authentication) (no registration page, administrator will create new users)
 - Two User Roles: Employee, Administrator
 - User Profile